Amalinda Gamage

 Service

-[Kindly send review requests to manuscriptcentral ID [email protected]]
+[Kindly send review requests strictly to manuscriptcentral ID [email protected]]

 Talks

-- On the Applicability of Kinetic Harvesting for Real Time Monitoring of Wild Elephants at SLIIT Research Seminar Series, 4th August 2017 [~].
+- On the Applicability of Kinetic Energy Harvesting for Real Time Monitoring of Wild Elephants at SLIIT Research Seminar Series, Aug 2017.

 Teaching